jonas-masharqa/fizzbuzz-js/README.txt

 Expectations in testing what we are telling the test what WE want the outcome to be.
 So i'm EXPECTING "example" to be equal to "example".

+Question 8:

+First, we are saying where the source of our JS code is.

+Then, we add an event listener to wait for all the content on the DOM to load.
+After that, we grab the button using a selector and storing it in a variable.
+We also grab the div where the result will be displayed and store that in a variable as well.

+Then we put an event listener on the button variable and tell it to wait for 'click'.
+After the click, we grab whatever was put inside the input field with a selector and store it in a variable.
+Then we create an instance of FizzBuzz.
+Then we tell the fizzbuzz instance to do it's check function so that it can check the result of our fizzbuzz game when that particular value is put in the input field and put that result inside a variable.
+After that we take the result and put that inside the div that displays the answer.